Product Name: BitMEX

 Currently, BitMEX only supports deposit of BTC cryptocurrencies though you may see different indices.
 But that doesn’t mean it accepts USD or other deposits.

-And for derivative or futures contract trading perspective you can buy/sell cryptocurrency contracts of following currencies:
+And for derivative or futures contract trading perspective you can buy/sell cryptocurrency contracts of the following currencies:

 - Bitcoin (XBT)